This website uses cookies to ensure you get the best experience. Privacy Policy

 Skip to Main Content Skip to Footer Content

-Pan Seared Striped Bass with Lemon Pan Sauce
+Pan Seared Striped Bass with Lemon Sauce

 Mild and sweet without a strong fishy flavor, this striped bass recipe offers up flaky-perfection for your next dinner!
 The pan searing technique gives the fish a browned crust that locks in all the juices and adds a nice crunch.
 Paired with our homemade lemon sauce featuring the Carolina Cooker® Eastern BBQ sauce, it's a dish that truly tastes as good as it looks.